Fathers Have Rights in Arizona

 #2 Do Not Be Too Generous in Your Divorce

 Being overly generous often times leads a mother to feel more empowered than grateful resulting in an entitlement attitude.
-It can be damaging to your fathers’ rights in Arizona if your former spouse is unmotivated to work and become self-supportive because she views you as being obligated to pay for everything for her and your children.
+It can be damaging to your if your former spouse is unmotivated to work and become self-supportive because she views you as being obligated to pay for everything for her and your children.

 #3 Giving Up Your Fathers Rights

+Some parents simply give up instead of fighting to protect their rights.
+In the heat of their divorce, they simply want it all over and they may give up rights to their children to bring the divorce to an end.
 More often than not, these parents regret that decision and have to pay an attorney to undo the mistake they made.
-We have represented many fathers who have put themselves in this situation and, although we have managed to undo the mistake, it often comes at a higher cost than if the father had not given up their fathers rights in Arizona.
+We have represented many fathers who have put themselves in this situation and, although we have managed to undo the mistake, it often comes at a higher cost than if he had not given up in the first place.

-Courts have granted child custody orders in Arizona giving both parents equal parenting time and joint legal decision-making.
+Courts have given both parents equal parenting time and joint legal decision-making in a majority of cases.
 They generally issue such orders when you can prove you are available to personally care for your children during your parenting time and there has not been a history of significant domestic violence, substance abuse, mental health disorders that impact your ability to parent your children or child abuse or neglect by you.

 Although every parent’s circumstances are different, it is believed that it is in the children’s best interests to spend as much time with each parent as possible.
-Enforcing your fathers’ rights in Arizona, therefore, becomes much less about making the mistakes discussed above and more about being the best father you can be for your children.
-Your children need you to be strong and make the best decisions in your Arizona divorce or child custody case to ensure they spend as much time with you as possible.
-Do not allow an overly aggressive and zealous attorney to destroy your chance at prevailing in your case.
+Enforcing your rights in Arizona, therefore, becomes much less about making the mistakes discussed above and more about being the best father you can be for your children.
+Your children need you to be strong and make the best decisions in your case to ensure they spend as much time with you as possible.
+Do not allow an overly aggressive and zealous attorney to destroy your chance at winning your case.

-To prevail, you must be able to explain your position to the court and support that position with evidence.
+To win, you must be able to explain your position to the court and support that position with evidence.
 You should do so in an organized and logical manner to ensure the judge understands your position and the evidence submitted in support of that position.
-Our Arizona fathers rights attorneys create a very detailed plan at the beginning of every case.
-We then accumulate all of the evidence, which is organized to provide for an effective presentation at trial to protect your fathers’ rights in Arizona.
+Our attorneys create a very detailed plan at the beginning of every case.
+We then accumulate all of the evidence, which is organized to provide for an effective presentation at trial to protect your interests.

 #4 Not Modifying Child Support or Custody Orders

 So, what do you do now?
 Take action.
 Call us to schedule a consultation to discuss your case.
-We will provide you with a plan to help you prevail in your Arizona divorce or child custody case.
-Our dedicated team of family law attorneys is committed to protecting your fathers’ rights in Arizona.
+We will provide you with a plan to help you come out ahead in your divorce or child custody case.
+Our dedicated team of family law attorneys is committed to protecting your interests.